MyHCel/Maya-For-Arch/README.md

 * Some features such as colour managment and viewport 2.0 won't be available on graphics cards that don't support OpenGL 4 (Intel graphics).

+## Notes

+* You can delete the "Maya-For-Arch" folder once the installation is done.

 ## I think that's all